AntonioAbilio/ShellShift-LDTS/docs/README.md

 ### PLANNED FEATURES

+- **Bullet Damage Multiplier** - A player will be able to buy a bullet damage increase.
 - **"AI" Monsters** - Monsters will be able to follow Chell's movement as well as throw projectiles in her way.

 #### Mockups: